 - Consider branding your social buttons to match your overall image.
 Rebekah Radice’s social sharing buttons reflect her signature brand color, making them part of her overall brand message.

-To help you find the social sharing plugin to suit your blog’s overall theme, check out the 12 Best Social Sharing Plugins for WordPress in 2015.
+To help you find the social sharing plugin to suit your blog’s overall theme, check out Adam’s post on the best social sharing plugins for WordPress.

 Create a call-to-action below your blog post